KDE Tables

 KDE keeps a discrete set of databases for the flow records of each customer.
 These databases are made up of “main tables” for the flow records and associated data received for each device (router or host) as well as for supplemental data that is derived from the flow data.
 The data for all devices of a given customer are also merged into that customer's All Devices Table.

 The columns in these tables form the basis for the dimensions (see Dimensions Reference) that are used for filtering and group-by in Kentik queries.
 Most of these dimensions are exposed in the portal UI's dimension selectors for filtering (see Dimension Selector Dialog) and group-by (see Dimension Selectors).
-A small number of additional dimensions, covered in the topics below, are available for use only when querying via the Query SQL Method of the Query API.

 Universal Data Records